Mercedes-Benz F700: Chassis

-Another new invention called Pre-Scan is used for the first time in the F 700.
+Another new feature called Pre-Scan was used for the first time in the F 700.
 Two lidar laser scanners integrated into the headlights scan the road ahead of the vehicle and detect irregularities.
 The active suspension system, ABC (Active Body Control), processes the information from the road irregularities to enhance driving comfort.
 It was introduced in production under the name Magic Body Control in 2013 in the Mercedes-Benz Type 222.

 PRE-SCAN suspension

 PRE-SCAN suspension was an upgrade of Active Body Control.
 Using PRE-SCAN suspension, the car not only reacts highly sensitively to uneven patches of road surface, but also acts in an anticipatory manner.
 PRE-SCAN uses two laser sensors in the headlamps as “eyes” that produce a precise picture of the road's condition.
 From this data, the control unit computes the parameters for the active suspension settings in order to provide the highest level of comfort.

 PRE-SCAN was an early prototype of Magic Body Control (with Road Surface Scan), that was introduced in 2013 on the Mercedes-Benz S-Class (W222).
 The series version uses visual light twin optical stereo cameras instead of laser.